About the Studio

-In partnership with world-famous record producer Tony Visconti, the British Library, and the Science Museum, Kingston University London welcomes you to the Visconti Studio.
+In partnership with renown producer Tony Visconti, the British Library, and the Science Museum, Kingston University welcomes you to Visconti Studio.

-As part of our undergraduate and postgraduate programmes students will learn to use and maintain analogue technology in recording and production.
-Besides course related teaching, the Visconti Studio also organises special master classes, a Winterschool, and special recording sessions with international artists.
-In the Visconti Studio, every student is part of our mission: to preserve the sounds and practices of the analogue past for the digital future.
+As part of our undergraduate and postgraduate programmes students will learn to operate and maintain analogue technology in recording and production.
+Besides course related teaching, the Visconti Studio also organises special master classes, a Winterschool, and special recording sessions with guest producers and artists.
+Our mission: to preserve the sounds and practices of the analogue past for the digital future.

-“The Heritage and Future of Analogue Recording and Production” is a large-scale research project partnered with the British Library and the Science Museum.
+“The British Analogue Music Studio: Heritage, Nostalgia, Future” is a large-scale research project partnered with the British Library and the Science Museum.
 The project aims to document and preserve the legacy of the analogue era.
 Tapping into contemporary love of retro sounds, the Visconti Studio does not just revive objects but actively revives analogue practices.
 The project combines questions around cultural nostalgia with concrete musical practice and heritage studies.
 It will build a rich and diverse archive of recordings, practices, instruments, technologies, listening testimonies, and scholarly reflection.

 Want to come and record with us?
 The facility is available for commercial hire, and opportunities are open for producers and creators of music in any style to come and share their knowledge with our students.
 Interested?
 Get in touch.